fiskaltrust/rollout-doc/_markets/de/overview/legal-data-protection/fair-use-policy/fair-use-policy-german.md

 Terminals are input devices connected to an electronic recording system with a cash register function that do not implement an independent cash register function.
 Within the _fiskaltrust_ IPOS Interface, these are identified by means of the field `cbTerminalID`.

-### Outlet-related products of fiskaltrust gmbh
+### Outlet-related products of fiskaltrust

 Outlet-related products are products (or subscriptions) that are purchased per outlet.
 They are used for the outlet's subordinate recording systems (queues) and technical security equipment (TSE / SCU) (e.g., carefree bundles).

 ## Fair Use Rules

-If location-based products from **fiskaltrust gmbh** are used in an outlet, a maximum of 25 active queues with a total of a maximum of 25 cash registers or terminals may be operated in the affected outlet.
+If location-based products from **fiskaltrust** are used in an outlet, a maximum of 25 active queues with a total of a maximum of 25 cash registers or terminals may be operated in the affected outlet.
 In addition, a maximum of 150,000 TSE signatures per calendar month may be requested in the affected outlet.
-These fair use rules may be adjusted by **fiskaltrust gmbh** due to specific characteristics of individual site-related products.
+These fair use rules may be adjusted by **fiskaltrust** due to specific characteristics of individual site-related products.
 Therefore, please also pay attention to the specific product characteristics.

 ### Recommendation for compliance with the fair use rule